HSF/hsf.github.io/organization/_posts/2019/2019-02-07-coordination.md

 ## Activity and Working Group Updates
 General points:
   - Reminder to make sure your WG page has:
-      - Brief description of the interests of the group
+      - Brief description of the interests of the group.
-      - Information on how to join the group’s mailing list
+      - Information on how to join the group’s mailing list.
-      - Information on how to contact the convenors (convenor list or individual emails)
+      - Information on how to contact the convenors (convenor list or individual emails).
-      - A link to the group’s Indico category
+      - A link to the group’s Indico category.

 ### Detector Simulation
   - Not too much news - agenda for workshop is being prepared, 4/6